 Syria also possesses chemical weapons, although its nuclear program is far more rudimentary.
 North Korea, which has sold its missile technology far and wide, is a particular risk for transferring nuclear and other technologies.
 The Bush Administration's Proliferation Security Initiative is a good start, but the Administration will need to build on it to develop creative new methods for reducing the risks of rogue states transferring WMD technologies to terrorist groups such as al-Qaeda.

-The Al Qaeda core group is disciplined, relentless, and fanatical and is probably not deterrable to any significant degree.
-They undoubtedly will continue to launch their attacks until they are killed, captured, and defeated in detail.
+Al-Qaeda's core group is disciplined, relentless, and fanatical and probably cannot be deterred to any significant degree.
+They undoubtedly will continue to launch their attacks until they are killed, captured, and decisively defeated.
 Bin Laden's top lieutenants are cold and rational plotters who will persevere in their efforts despite long periods of adverse conditions because of their strong belief in their eventual triumph.
-The lust for martyrdom that permeates the middle and lower levels of Al Qaeda make those terrorists even less deterrable.
+The lust for "martyrdom" that permeates the middle and lower levels of al-Qaeda make those terrorists difficult to deter.
 Individual suicide bombers, once clasped tightly in al-Qaeda's embrace and brainwashed by a tight circle of zealous associates, are unlikely to be deterred from carrying out their lethal plots.

 Visible progress in defeating al-Qaeda's forces in Iraq, especially if Sunni nationalist insurgent groups can be turned against al-Qaeda, would go far to deterring young Muslim militants from joining al-Qaeda.
 Fewer people would want to die in a losing jihad than in one that appears to be on track to victory.
 As bin Laden himself noted in a candid videotape captured in Afghanistan in late 2001, "When people see a strong horse and a weak horse, by nature they will like the strong horse."

-The sooner the Iraqi war is turned over to the Iraqi government, the better for the broader war on terrorism.
-The stream of non-Iraqi recruits attracted to Iraq would diminish over time if potential recruits realize that their primary opponent there is not an army of infidels, but a democratic Iraqi government supported by the majority of Iraq's Sunni Arabs.
+The sooner the war in Iraq is turned over to the Iraqi government, the better for the broader war on terrorism.
+The stream of non-Iraqi recruits attracted to Iraq would diminish over time if potential recruits realized that their primary opponent there is not an army of infidels, but a democratic Iraqi government supported by the majority of Iraq's Sunni Arabs.

 The United States also accrued considerable deterrent credibility by subsequent military campaigns that successfully overthrew regimes that harbored terrorists in Afghanistan and Iraq.
 The demonstration effect of these military campaigns influenced Libya to surrender its WMD and disavow terrorism.
 And Iran suddenly became very cooperative in freezing its uranium enrichment program in 2003.
 But the strength of deterrence against Iran apparently has been undermined by the growing Iranian perception that the United States is bogged down in Iraq and Afghanistan.